 Investigation of how ethics, morals, and values influence the interpretation of laws and adherence to rules governing sport competition by athletes, coaches, and administrators.
 Prerequisites: PES 318, 360 and 380 all with a C or better; PES 393 with a B- or better; minimum of 86 credits (senior status); or graduate status.

 Students gain an understanding of the accounting system used to develop financial statements.
 The emphasis is on interpreting financial data used in business decision making.
 Recommended: completion of MTH 105.
 This course is approved for offering in a distance learning format.

 Accounting Information for Entrepreneurial Decision Making

 Introduction to principles of financial and managerial accounting, design of accounting systems, techniques of analysis and cost control.
 Interpretation of accounting information for decision making.
 Does not count for the School of Accounting major or minor.
-Identical to ENT 210.
-Credit may not be earned in more than one of these courses.
-ACC 210 may not be used as a substitute for ACC 201 or ACC 250.
-This course may be offered in an online or hybrid format.
+ENT 210 may not be used as a substitute for ACC 201 or ACC 250.
+This course may be offered in an online format.

 May select any of the following:

 Introduction to Graphic Design